RTXteam/RTX-KG2/README.md

 ## AWS authentication key and AWS buckets

-Aside from a suitable system as described above, you'll need to have an Amazon Web Services (AWS) authentication key that is configured to be able to read from the `s3://rtx-kg2` Amazon Simple Cloud Storage Service (S3) bucket (ask the KG2 maintainer to set this up), so that the build script can download a copy of the full Unified Medical Language System (UMLS) distribution.
+In order to be able to build KG2, you'll need to have an AWS authentication key pair that is configured to be able to read from the `s3://rtx-kg2` S3 bucket (ask the KG2 maintainer to set this up), so that the build script can download a copy of the full Unified Medical Language System (UMLS) distribution.
 You will be asked (by the AWS Command-line Interface, CLI) to provide this authentication key when you run the KG2 setup script.
 Your configured AWS CLI will also need to be able to programmatically write to the (publicly readable) S3 bucket `s3://rtx-kg2-public` (both buckets are in the `us-west-2` AWS region).
 The KG2 build script downloads the UMLS distribution (including SNOMED CT) from the private S3 bucket `rtx-kg2` (IANAL, but it appears that the UMLS is encumbered